gobuffalo/plush/README.md

 // output: 45
 ```

-## Helpers
+## Default helpers

-For a full list, and documentation of, all the Helpers included in Plush, see [`github.com/gobuffalo/helpers`](https://godoc.org/github.com/gobuffalo/helpers).
+Plush ships with a comprehensive list of helpers to make your life easier.
+For more info check the helpers package.

 ### Custom Helpers